threefoldfoundation/info_legal/wiki/definitions_legal.md

   - how to go from TFT's to fiat currency like USD/EUR (and visa versa)
   - how to register pricing info on the TF Grid
   - how to integrate a fiat currency payment gateway into existing ecommerce website for the sales of TFT's or TF IT Capacity (e.g. integration with Stripe or other payment mechanism)
-  - how to consult/register information on the TF Chain
+  - how to consult/register information on the TFChain
 - Hosting Services
   - all services related to connectivity to the internet (routing, denial of service, firewalling, ...)
   - rackspace & other datacenter services